 Peek at desktop is not enabled by default in Windows 10.
 However, you can enable it if you prefer.
 Let’s start.

-Right-click the “Show desktop” button in the taskbar, which is beside the action center.
+Right-click the “Show desktop” button in the taskbar beside the action center.

 Here are the two options available: Peek at desktop and Show desktop.
 Click on “Peek at desktop.”